SmartApplicationUnipi/Smart_ELF/SmartApp.CRW/docs/crawlerjar.md

 **-d [depth]**
 *Optional, DEFAULT = 1*

 Sets the maximum depth that will be crawled.
-Basically, whenever an *HTML* document contains links to other websites, the Crawler will add them to the crawling queue.
+Basically, whenever an *HTML* document contains crawlerAddresses to other websites, the Crawler will add them to the crawling queue.
 This is done up to a limit, which is called the **maximum crawling depth**.
 All the urls in the *URLSet* have a depth of 0.
 Any url found on any *HTML* document of these urls will have a depth of 1 and so on.
 A document is only crawled if it has a depth lower than $maxdepth - 1$.
 Depth must be an integer equal or greater than 1.

 *Example:*
 ```